-The CL100X offers constant 110W power output at each color and gives 25,070Lux of 5600K light at 1m when used with the supplied reflector.
+The LED lights for streaming offer constant 110W power output at each color and gives 25,070Lux of 5600K light at 1m when used with the supplied reflector.
 It can be used for key or fill light in nearly every studio for YouTube videos.

 The CL100X, like the CL60, can be controlled by onboard buttons, physical controller, and App, allowing you to make adjustments anytime and anywhere.

 COLBOR CL220: Professional studio lighting for product video at constant 220W